-- Weekday testing does not interfere with weekend work or family obligations.
+- Weekday testing doesn't interfere with weekend work or family obligations.

-- Students don’t have to arrange transportation or find an unfamiliar testing site.
+- Students don’t have to find transportation or locate an unfamiliar testing site.

-- Test-day stress is lower because students are in a familiar location with familiar staff.
+- Student test in a familiar location with familiar staff.

-By giving all students access to this globally recognized college admission test, the program helps create a college-going culture in schools.
-SAT School Day also means that more students can participate in College Board programs that support college access, including college application fee waivers and Student Search Service®.
+By giving all students access to this globally recognized college admission test, the program creates a college-going culture in schools.
+SAT School Day lets students use College Board programs for college access, including college application fee waivers and Student Search Service®.

 PSAT 10 for Sophomores

-Beginning in the 2016-17 school year, the PSAT 10 will be offered to all tenth-graders in the spring, at no cost.
+Beginning in the 2016-17 school year, the PSAT 10 will be offered to all 10th graders in the spring, at no cost.
 The citywide test administration window is March 12−23, 2018.

-Like SAT School Day, offering all students the PSAT 10 helps create a college-going culture and expand access to college by:
+Like SAT School Day, offering all students the PSAT 10 creates a college-going culture and expands college access by:

 - Giving students early exposure to this type of assessment

 - Encouraging conversation in school and at home about college planning

-- Identifying students who are likely to succeed in AP courses
+- Identifying students likely to succeed in AP

 - Connecting test takers to scholarship and recognition programs

 - Connecting test takers to colleges, through Student Search Service

 Note: The PSAT/NMSQT and the PSAT 10 are the same test, offered at different times of year.
 The PSAT/NMSQT is only offered in the fall.
-The National Merit Scholarship Program uses only the PSAT/NMSQT — not the PSAT 10 — to screen candidates for its scholarships.
+The National Merit Scholarship Program uses only the PSAT/NMSQT―not the PSAT 10―to screen candidates for scholarships.

 Resources for Educators

-- For Educators: Find the information, tools, and resources you need to help students prepare for the assessments and get ready for college.
+- For Educators: Find information, tools, and resources to prepare students for the assessments and get them ready for college.

 - Accessing Scores: Learn how to access scores on the integrated score reporting portal and get important news about benchmarks and percentiles.

-- SAT School Day: Get more details about how SAT School Day works and watch a video about how it can benefit students.
+- SAT School Day: Learn how SAT School Day works, and watch a video about how it benefits students.

 Resources for Students and Parents

-- Khan Academy®: Every student in the world now has access to high-quality test practice for free.
-Get the inside scoop on the SAT, and build your own personalized practice program today.
+- Khan Academy: Every student worldwide can access high-quality test practice for free.
+Get the inside scoop on the SAT, and build your personalized practice plan today.